Form of Government: Constitutional Monarchy

-The network of pipelines is extensive: the main stretches connect Finnart and Grangemouth, Purbeck and Southampton, Cruden Bay and Grangemouth, and Tranmere and Heysham.
+The internal network of pipelines is extensive: the main stretches connect Finnart and Grangemouth, Purbeck and Southampton, Cruden Bay and Grangemouth, and Tranmere and Heysham.
 Pipelines connecting refineries to major retail areas run between Stanlow and Manchester, Fawley and Severnside, Fawley and London, and Walton-on-Thames and London.
 Other pipelines carry oil from the North Sea rigs to coastal refineries.
 Large reserves of natural gas are around Edinburgh, Esk Dale, Calow, Scarborough, Ironville, and in the North Sea.
 In addition to the internal network, gas pipelines connect the country with Norway (Langeled) for imports, and with Belgium (Interconnector) and the Netherlands (BBL) also for exports.

 44% of the gas the country consumes is produced nationally, but 47% is imported via gas pipelines, while the remaining 9% is produced at regasification terminals in Milford Haven, Wales, and on the Isle of Grain, east of London.

 The UK has huge coal deposits (though most are no longer mined) in England, South Wales and Scotland.
 Other important mineral resources are barite, fluorspar, gypsum, salt, kaolin and potash.